wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) send a copy of the representations to every member to whom notice of the meeting is sent (whether before or after receipt of the representations by the society)---

-    and if a copy of the representations is not so sent either because they were received too late or because of the society's default, the auditor (without prejudice to his right to be heard orally) may require that they be read out at the meeting.
+    and if a copy of the representations is not so sent either because they were received too late or because of the society's default, the auditor (without prejudice to his or her right to be heard orally) may require that they be read out at the meeting.

-    (5) Copies of any such representations need not be sent out, and they need not be read out at the meeting, if, on the application either of the society or of any other person who claims to be aggrieved, the High Court or a Judge thereof is satisfied that the rights conferred by this section are being abused to secure needless publicity for defamatory matter; and the court or Judge may order the society's costs on any such application to be paid in whole or in part by the auditor, notwithstanding that he is not a party to the application.
+    (5) Copies of any such representations need not be sent out, and they need not be read out at the meeting, if, on the application either of the society or of any other person who claims to be aggrieved, the High Court or a Judge thereof is satisfied that the rights conferred by this section are being abused to secure needless publicity for defamatory matter; and the court or Judge may order the society's costs on any such application to be paid in whole or in part by the auditor, notwithstanding that he or she is not a party to the application.

     (6) Subsections (4) and (5) shall apply in relation to a resolution to remove the first auditors of a society, by virtue of subsection (4) of [section 98][155], as they apply in relation to a resolution that a retiring auditor shall not be reappointed.